wryanj/gt_fsf_hw10_team_profile_generator/README.md

 ## Usage
-This application can be used to quickly generate static team profile page in HTML.
-By running the application from the terminal you can enter prompted answers to questions, and have the answers written into a formatted document that is mobile responsive.
+This application can be used to quickly generate a static team profile page in html format.
+By running the application from the terminal you can enter prompted answers to questions, and have the answers written into a formatted page that is mobile responsive.

 ## Installation
 To install this application you just need to ensure that you have nodeJS and run the npm i command to get required dependencies (inquirer and jest).
 For jest, make sure the package.json tests object has jest entered for its tests property.